arsummers/suns-out-bot/README.md

 ## Core functionality

-- [ ] app should ping a weather API for local weather
+- [x] app should ping a weather API for local weather

-- [ ] if weather is sunny, if should send a message that it's sunny out, and maybe you should step outside
+- [x] if weather is sunny or otherwise dry, if should send a message that it's sunny out, and maybe you should step outside

-- [ ] if the weather is any variant of dry, it should send a different message about going out

-- [ ] it should send the message at 10:30 or 11:00 AM, so that the user has time to decide if they want to go outside on a break later in the day
+- [x] it should send the message at 10:30 or 11:00 AM, so that the user has time to decide if they want to go outside on a break later in the day

-- [ ] The app should know the local time
+- [x] The app should know the local time

-- [ ] should send messages to DMs, so that entire channels won't have to have the reminders if they don't want them
+- [ ] should send messages to DMs, so that entire channels won't have to have the reminders if they don't want them - DEBATABLE.
+Might be best to send to bot channel.

 - [ ] should have ability to mute for set periods of time, if possible